Plan with confidence.

-Working in collaboration with 3D Systems/Medical Modeling, VSP Reconstruction is a digital planning solution for maxillofacial surgical procedures.
+Working in collaboration with 3D Systems as the exclusive partner, VSP Reconstruction is a digital planning solution for maxillofacial surgical procedures.
 Common VSP Reconstruction applications include planning for maxilla/mandible reconstruction using the fibula free-flap, facial trauma and distraction osteogenesis.

 Features and benefits:

 Case is planned using patient-specific CT data.
 Ability to visualize anatomical landmarks and ensure surgical plan matches patients anatomy.

 Web-based design session allowing a surgeon direct input on every step of the pre-surgical plan.

 Cutting and positioning guides help transfer the pre-surgical plan into the operating room, creating increased accuracy and efficiency.

 Case report outlines the step-by-step of the of the pre-surgical plan, serving as a reference in before-surgery and in the operating room.